-Yes column-organized tables in databases are better for analytics.
+Yes, column-organized tables in databases are better for analytics.
 But the trade-off stated here regarding the performance of stored procedures is not so cut and dried.
-There are also many overhead issues with placing stored procedures in databases, an immediate loss of database portability, long term maintenance issues, etc..
+There are also many overhead issues with placing stored procedures in databases.
+Like an immediate loss of database portability, long term maintenance issues, etc..
 Paul Vero makes it sound as if programmers are illogical when they don’t use stored procedures.
 This is not true.
 For example, we are on the other side of the stored procedure debate and fully aware of the different arguments.
 But also, the other database vendors do not agree that SAP should be pushing code into the database layer, as this eliminates portability and cuts them out of the SAP market for those SAP products.

 But secondly, even if a few of these items are agreed to, none of these things have been the focus of the discussion up to this point.
 This comment is a bit like saying that all of the participants agree that water is wet and sand is sandy, and so lets first state those topics on which we agree.
-This simply postpones getting to the actual topic.
-It is unlikely this preamble would be necessary unless this comment was being written in response to Hasso Plattner.
+This simply postpones getting to the actual issue.
+It is unlikely this preamble would be necessary unless this comment were being written in response to Hasso Plattner.

 Paul Vero continues (and finally gets to the actual topic areas)

 “Now for some areas of greater doubt, to me at least.
 I’ll pose these as questions with my current take, for people to disagree with